gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

 - `disable_aws_client_checksums`: When `true`, disable computing and checking checksums on the request and response, such as the CRC32 check for DynamoDB.
 This can be used to workaround https://github.com/gruntwork-io/terragrunt/issues/1059.
+- `accesslogging_bucket_name`: (Optional) When provided as a valid `string`, create an S3 bucket with this name to store the access logs for the S3 bucket used to store Terraform state.
+If not provided, or string is empty or invalid S3 bucket name, then server access logging for the S3 bucket storing the terraform state will be disabled.

 For the `gcs` backend, the following additional properties are supported in the `config` attribute: